 Yet health data confusion and its manipulation are not new, infodemic is merely the latest manifestation, with a direct reference to the pandemic.
-For instance, up until the 1960s, the tobacco industry in the United States was hugely successful in smoking over the health consequences of tobacco products.
+For instance, up until the 1960s, the tobacco industry in the United States was hugely successful in smoking.
 The leading manufacturers had had overwhelming evidence that cigarettes cause cancer and lung disease with harmful effects for many years.
 Their strategy was to promulgate expert disagreement and doubt to smokers and to give cover for future young smokers who might do so for social and peer group reasons.

 Darrell Huff, the author of “How to Lie With Statistics”, a seminal work showing aspects of statistical trickery, later became a flack for the tobacco industry.
 He appeared at a U.S. Senate hearing looking into the need for health warnings on cigarette packaging and advertising, countering the need for such labeling by citing a statistical correlation between babies and storks, paralleling the connection between smoking and cancer as equally unsupportable.

 The preponderance of COVID-19 data sources support policies that promote social distancing, lockdowns, masks, and face shields to contain the virus; other sources contradict, with claims of no value or that such use is negative in preventing herd immunity progress.
 And this is where the COVID infodemic comes in.